Everything You Need to Know About Saw Blades Skip to content

 Finishing Blades

 If you're performing on a project where you would like very smooth cuts, you'll probably want to use a finishing blade.
 There are fine-tooth finishing blades, which will typically have a minimum of 40 TPI and are designed to form smooth cuts.
-There also are paneling blades that are made specifically to chop through materials like plywood and wall paneling.
+There are also paneling blades that are made specifically to chop through materials like plywood and wall paneling.

 Nail Cutting Blades